toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 Then I scan once and check whether any meeting starts before the previous one ends.
 If it does, there’s an overlap and I return false; otherwise true.

+## 253. Meeting Rooms II
+**sweep line**
+I use a sweep-line approach: add +1 at each meeting start and −1 at each end,
+sort all timestamps, and track the running number of active meetings.
+The maximum overlap is the number of rooms needed.

 # TO DO LATER
 ## 636. Exclusive Time of Functions